 - The Pregnancy Discrimination Act: This federal law states that employers cannot make retention decisions because an employee or potential employee is or will become pregnant.

-- The Americans with Disabilities Act: This is also a federal law that prevents pregnancy discrimination.
+- The Americans with Disabilities Act: This is also a federal law preventing pregnancy discrimination.
 It applies to employers with more than 15 employees.

 - The New York State Human Rights Law: Regardless of size, employers cannot make firing decisions based on pregnancy.

 - The New York City Human Rights Law: Employers with 4 or more employees are prohibited from firing workers who are or become pregnant.
 The law also applies to independent contractors.